SAREC-Lab/sedrones/pages/mydoc/mydoc_homework.md

 within one week of your submission.
 If you do not see feedback, and you turned your homework in on time, it is your responsibility to notify the instructor.

+## Plagiarism

+All individual assignments are expected to be completed by each student individually.
+Code may be reused from public sources (e.g., examples provided by 3DR).

 ## Grade Assignments

 |A| 95 - 100| | B+|	87 – 89.99 | |C+|	77 -79.99| |D|	65 – 69.99|